Techbot/JiGS4Discord/README.md

 #### Testing Drupal Setup
 * In Drupal, go to Administration => Configuration => Development => Performance and clear all caches
-* On the command line, go to modules/custom/server and run `npm run start`
 * Go to the home page and verify that the game is running
   * Note: You might need to configure your webserver to route wildcard hostnames through to your Drupal folder!